donohoe/content/posts/iphone-setup-for-kids.md

 ## Basic Concepts They Should Know

-This is worth googling and reading more in....
+This is worth googling and reading more in.... #todo

 * Its illegal to force someoen to provide a passcode or password but not to use Touch ID to unlock a phone
-* Tappgin the ??? button 5 times calls Emergency Services
+* Tapping the ??? button 5 times calls Emergency Services
 * How tracking and advertising on the web works
 * Phones are essentially harmful to children but don't take my word for it